⏱ 8 min read 🔬 Mushroom guide

 • DIY shotgun fruiting chamber (SGFC): a clear plastic tote drilled with hundreds of holes, lined with damp perlite.
 Passive humidity from the perlite.
 Manual misting and fanning.

-• Smart fruiting chamber: a sealed appliance with an ultrasonic humidifier, variable-speed fans, HEPA filter, and species presets.
+• Smart fruiting chamber: a sealed appliance with an ultrasonic humidifier, variable-speed fans, built-in filter, and species presets.
 Active humidity within +/- 3% of setpoint.

 How to Build a DIY Mushroom Fruiting Chamber (Shotgun)